Last Updated on April 18, 2023

 - Drink coffee or tea (moderately)

-- Try to consume a lot of fruit, greens, grain, seeds, seafood, healthy and lean meat (crucial for your metabolism)
+- Try to consume a lot of fruit, greens, grain, seeds, seafood, and healthy and lean meat (crucial for your metabolism)

 For heavy smokers and those who consider themselves daily smokers, the maximum time your body will need to get THC out of your system is around six weeks.